PluralKit/PluralKit/docs/content/staff/moderation.md

 ![Example of a message query card](../assets/ExampleQuery.png)

 ### Looking up systems and accounts
-Looking up a system by its 5-character ID (`exmpl` in the above screenshot) will show you a list of its linked account IDs.
+Looking up a system by its 5 or 6 character ID (`exmpl` in the above screenshot) will show you a list of its linked account IDs.
 For example:

     pk;system exmpl